tc39/proposal-decimal/README.md

 - There's a persistent mismatch between the way humans think about money and the way it's manipulated in the program, causing mental overhead for the programmer.
 - Different currencies use different numbers of decimal positions which is easy to get confused.
 (It's not correct to assume that all currencies have two decimal places, or that the only exception is JPY; making such assumptions will make it hard to internationalize your code to new countries.)
 For this reason, it's ideal if the number of decimal places is part of the data type.
 - In various contexts (e.g., presenting the quantity to the end user), the fractionality needs to be brought back in somehow.
 For example, `Intl.NumberFormat` only knows how to format Numbers, and can't deal with an integer + exponent pair.
-- Sometimes, fractional cents need to be represented, too (e.g., as precise prices).
+- Sometimes, fractional cents need to be represented too (e.g., as precise prices).

 #### Sample code